pennacchietti210890/finbot/README.md

 - **Annual Reports Analysis**: RAG-powered processing of SEC 10-K filings.

 The workflow consists of:
-1. A supervisor node that routes the user query to the appropriate worker
+1. A supervisor node that routes the user query to the appropriate worker while returning a default answer if user query cannot bet met by existing nodes and their tools
 2. Specialized worker nodes for different tasks:
    - Stock price data retrieval
    - Chart generation